 What is Noisy Women Commission?

 The Noisy Women Commission provides a high-profile opportunity for an exceptional Australian female-identifying or non-binary composer.
 The chosen composer will create a new chamber work for Ensemble Offspring in close collaboration with our expert musicians.
 Every second year, the commission is awarded to a former Hatched Academy participant.
-In 2023 the award is open to all female-identifying Australian composers.
+In 2023 the award is open to all female-identifying Australian composers who have not been previously commissioned by Ensemble Offspring.

-The Noisy Women Commission provides significant creative freedom for the composer whose application will be chosen on the basis of a project proposal and examples of past work.
-The commission comprises a $4000 fee, mentorship from our musicians on instrumental techniques, ensemble workshops to develop the piece and a professionally documented public performance in the subsequent Offspring season.
+The Noisy Women Commission comprises a $4000 fee, mentorship from our musicians on instrumental techniques, ensemble workshops to develop the piece and a professionally documented public performance in the subsequent Offspring season.
 The work should be approximately 10 minutes in duration for an ensemble of flute, clarinet, violin, cello, piano and percussion (or a subset thereof), with the addition of multimedia elements if desired.

 Samantha Wolf (2022)